hairanliang/PersonDetection_DSU_Spring2024/README.md

 We trained on Google Colab, making use of the T4 GPU to speed up training.
 Ultralytics handled plotting of loss curves and some other cool plots that helped us understand how our model was training.

 The following confusion matrix showed us who the model struggled with and succeeded with.
-For instance, I was routinely confused with my friend Justin, whereas the model was confidently correct for detecting Parth.
+For instance, I was often not recognized and just predicted to be background, whereas the model was confidently correct for detecting Parth.

 ![confusion_matrix_normalized](https://github.com/user-attachments/assets/cce932e7-f05f-49c8-9627-6f6226087bab)